 Director General, NIA

-The National Investigation Agency (NIA) was created by an Act of the Parliament of India in December, 2008 following the traumatic Mumbai Terror Attack on 26th November, 2008, for investigation and prosecution of offences affecting sovereignty, security and integrity of India.
+The National Investigation Agency (NIA) was created by an Act of the Parliament of India i.e NIA Act, 2008 in December, 2008 following the traumatic Mumbai Terror Attack (MTA) on 26th November, 2008, for investigation and prosecution of offences affecting sovereignty, security and integrity of India.
 NIA plays the role of the national counter terrorism law enforcement agency.

-During the short period of existence, we in NIA have been faced with the dual challenge of building an institution and simultaneously investigating complex cases of terrorism, insurgency, terror funding having all India and international ramifications.
+During this short period of existence, we in NIA have been faced with the dual challenge of building a new institution and simultaneously investigating complex cases of terrorism, insurgency, terror funding having all India and international ramifications.
 The small group of officers in NIA has worked under several constraints, but I am proud to say, with exceptional merit and devotion to duty.

 NIA has been a silent, almost invisible contributor to the quietening of the terror-escape in India.
-We have done some very remarkable investigations in the North East and have contributed in a significant manner to ushering of peace in the Region.
+We have done some remarkable investigations in the North Eastern States and have contributed in a significant manner to ushering of peace in the region.
 We have also helped in unearthing the larger conspiracy behind the November 2008 attacks in Mumbai and are working in concert with other law enforcement and security agencies to bring the offenders to justice.

 When the NIA came into existence, it was a Delhi centric organisation.
 We now have full-fledged branches at Hyderabad, Guwahati, Mumbai, Kochi and Lucknow.
 We also have a separate specialised cell known as TFFC Cell dealing with the subjects of Fake Indian Currency Notes and Terror Funding.